 Internally, it has reinforced the importance of socializing the concept of <IR> from the perspective of how it could help to facilitate integrated thinking, the importance of senior management support for the initiative, that information asymmetry is extensive and if not dealt with effectively, could hinder the World Bank Group’s ability to achieve its strategy.
 A key challenge in implementing the framework is dealing with the perception that it is just another reporting exercise.

 Externally, <IR> can play a positive role in facilitating improved governance, transparency and accountability in the public and private sectors of developing countries, and thereby facilitate the in-flow of resources.
-By enabling and encouraging public and private sector organizations in these countries to be more transparent to stakeholders about risks, and how these risks are being managed, <IR> could reduce information asymmetry and enable investors to make more effective investment decisions.
+By enabling and encouraging public and private sector organisations in these countries to be more transparent to stakeholders about risks, and how these risks are being managed, <IR> could reduce information asymmetry and enable investors to make more effective investment decisions.

 Are the twin aims achievable?